frankshearar/Home/Aggressive-No-Caching-option-for-nuget.exe.md

 * no cache should be populated when using packages.config, package identity or project.json
 * the v2 machine cache, the Global Packages Folder and the v3 http cache should not be populated when -DirectDownload is specified

-The help text of the new -NoCaching option should read:
+The help text of the new -DirectDownload option should read:
 ```
-  -NoCaching  Download directly without populating the global package cache.
+  -DirectDownload  Download directly without populating the global package cache.
 ```